Lokathor/gba-from-scratch/book_src/setup/cargo.md

 Don't worry, using `opt-level=3` won't make the rebuild times on your GBA programs jump super high or anything.
 It'll be totally fine.

+## Optional: `-Ztrap-unreachable=no`

+Normally, LLVM will put a "trap" instruction at unreachable points of functions.
+This is, I guess, to try and make sure the program crashes if the program control flow goes out of bounds or something.
+I don't know why exactly, but what I do know is that it won't crash the GBA like intended.
+The GBA's undefined instruction handler just returns without doing anything.
+So, the trap instructions don't help us in any way at all.

+If you want, you can put `-Ztrap-unreachable=no` as one of the flags in the `rustflags` list.
+This gets rid of those trap instructions.
+It's nice, but also not actually strictly necessary.

+If, some day, `build-std` was Stable, but `trap-unreachable=no` still wasn't, we could just forget this option and use Stable.